WHAT IS SNOWFLAKE?

 KEY USE CASES FOR SNOWFLAKE

-The platform’s usability factor and flexibility make it a valuable tool for companies that are seeking to test new systems, create their own analytical models, and try out different approaches to fulfill their data analysis and business intelligence needs.
+Snowflake’s scalable architecture and lightweight querying make it an ideal tool for companies that are starting their exploration of the data-driven model.
+The platform’s usability factor and flexibility make it a valuable tool for companies that are seeking to test new systems, create their own analytical models, or try out different approaches to fulfill their data analysis and BI needs.

 - Ad hoc analysis.
 Users can create their own queries in Snowflake.
 Snowflake’s use of virtual warehousing allows stakeholders to build their own databases with live and cached data, making for faster queries and more near real-time BI insights.